State Representative for House District 60

 Proudly Serving Lewiston

-Kristen Cloutier is serving her first term as the State Representative for House District 60, part of Lewiston.
-She currently serves on the Committee on Taxation and was appointed by the Speaker of the House to serve on the Blue Ribbon Commission to Study and Recommend Funding Solutions for the State's Transportation System.
+Kristen Cloutier is serving her second term as the State Representative for House District 94, part of Lewiston.
+She currently serves on the Committee on Appropriations and Financial Affairs and serves as the House Chair of the Commission to Develop a Paid Family and Medical Leave Benefits Program.
+She previously served on the Taxation Committee and was appointed by the Speaker of the House to serve on the Blue Ribbon Commission to Study and Recommend Funding Solutions for the State's Transportation System.

-Kristen previously served as the Mayor of Lewiston and City Council President, representing Ward 5.
+Kristen previously served as the Mayor of Lewiston and City Council President, representing Ward 5, where she supported various redevelopment projects and was an advocate of public art and the role it can play in economic development.

 Kristen received her undergraduate degree from Northeastern University and her graduate degree from the University of Southern Maine.
-She and her husband Denny enjoy spending time in the Maine outdoors with their daughter Ridley and two rescue dogs, Huck and Jax.
+She and her husband enjoy spending time in the Maine outdoors with their daughter and two rescue dogs.

 Maine was built by a strong and resourceful workforce.
 We must invest in the industries that keep our economic engine running today and also plan for our future.
 In order to accomplish both, our state government must build partnerships between schools and businesses that prepare our students for careers that will see growth, and put Mainers to work building and maintaining our infrastructure.